cmlizama/WinterBikeDressingGuide/README.md

 -Perhaps with a user login system visitors can also make custom profiles to store their own clothing preferences.

--As some flavor content, you could pull in geo-tagged instagram photos with #biking #bikes etc from the user's location.
+-As some flavor content, you could pull in 2 or 3 geo-tagged instagram photos with #biking #bikes etc from the user's location.
+This would make the site more visually interesting and possibly give some relevant real-time info on the road conditions.